This year and next will not be normal years for energy bills or tariffs. We will do our best to keep this document up to date with the latest advice.

 Support with bills

 If you struggle to pay your energy bills, there are lots of places you can go to for advice and help.
 This article from Martin Lewis gives some good advice on where you can go to get support, including on hardship grants you can get from energy providers.
+You should seriously consider speaking to your energy provider, as they are legally required to help you if you are struggling to pay for your energy usage.

+You will not be alone in struggling to pay your bills, many students and other households across the UK will be making difficult decisions this year.
 If you are a student who is struggling with money, you can always make an appointment with the Money Team at Student Services.
 If you are a member of staff or from the wider community, you may find Citizens Advice helpful, or speaking to your bank directly.

 The Scottish Government has put together a website for Cost of Living, and there is a section on energy bills which may be useful.

 Home Energy Scotland (part of the Scottish Government’s ‘Net Zero Scotland’ commitment) offers free and impartial advice to help people in Scotland reduce home energy bills and lower their environmental impact.
 They may be able to provide funds so you can install home improvements (like insulation), which can reduce your energy bills.
-They’ve also written a short article on how renters can save on their energy bills.

 If you receive certain benefits and are struggling to heat your home, you may be eligible for some financial help to make improvements to your home’s energy efficiency, through Warmer Homes Scotland.